CefasRepRes/agriforwards-summer-school-2022/README.md

 #### The Fish Sorter

 it’s one thing to catch a fish, it’s another to decide if that fish meet your quota and consumer need.
 How easy is it to sort fish?
 Perhaps you could produce a proof of concept demonstrator?
+[More ...](02-fish-sorter/README.md)

 #### The Fish Cooker